1826

 1940s

 The museums close during the second world war.
 The London Museum reopens in 1951 in Kensington Palace.
-The Guildhall Museum reopens in 1955 in the Royal Exchange, a site of commerce in the City of London.
+The Guildhall Museum reopens in 1955 in the Royal Exchange, which was a site of commerce in the City of London.

 1965

 The Museum of London Act amalgamates the collections.
-A new board of governors is appointed to represent the funding authorities – the government, the Corporation of London,and the Greater London Council.
+A new board of governors is appointed to represent the funding authorities: the government, the Corporation of London and the Greater London Council.

 1976